 I probably use it most often with the roses and spray roses I use in wedding bouquets, corsages, and boutonnieres, but it works well in any type of floral arrangement.

 It’s perfect if you need a few larger roses to use as focal flowers in wedding bouquets, especially if you’re using shorter-stemmed roses.
 It adds a “WOW” factor at no additional cost.

-Reflexing tulip petals allows you to turn them into a unique-looking bloom, showcasing them as a unique, stand-alone flower.
+Reflexing tulip petals will allow you to turn them into a unique-looking bloom, showcasing them as a unique, stand-alone flower.